collint8/seg3d.pages/functionality.md

 ## Software Requirements

-Seg3D is distributed as a binary download for Linux, Windows, and OS X. Please visit the [SCI software portal](https://github.com/SCIInstitute/Seg3D.git) to download the latest Seg3D binary.TODO
+Seg3D is distributed as a binary download for Linux, Windows, and OS X. Please visit the [SCI software portal](https://github.com/SCIInstitute/Seg3D.git) to download the latest Seg3D binary.[](#TODO)

 {% comment %}from https://gist.github.com/pepelsbey/9334494{% endcomment %}